Footprint raises $13M Series A led by QED Investors. Read more

 Companies are simply unequipped for this wave of new tools for fraudsters.
 In a world with data breaches leaving PII exposed and infinite possibilities of synthetic identities, companies need step-up tools to challenge potentially risky users.
 And yet, many companies still do not have document step-ups.
 Of those that do, a surprising number support document uploads (which means one does not need to even spoof liveness).
 And now with GenAi we see that even those that capture a selfie + image are susceptible to fraud.

 Often, companies’ response is to add probabilistic fraud tools, some of which are mentioned above including typing patterns, mouse movements, or touchscreen gestures.
 Unfortunately, these heuristic tools will become increasingly difficult to implement as GenAI can help fraudsters combat the models.
 We have long believed in a world with infinite bad actors, the only way to fight fraud is by finding good actors.
-We do this by limiting one user to a device and centralizing the proverbial haystack in which all companies look for fraudtsers.
+We do this by limiting one user to a device and centralizing the proverbial haystack in which all companies look for fraudsters.

 Footprint Enables Companies to Combat GenAI